foxfire667/ChartingHub/README.md

 ### Websites

-Currently we only have 1 website for charting in general, and its Stargroup's.
-It goes in depth on a variety of aspets relating to charting and is generally useful, with examples of patterns and other content.
+Stargroup's charting guide website is useful, goes into a lot of depth on various key topics and provides examples for almost everything.
+It's slightly long winded, but it still has a lot of value and is worth reading through if you're looking to learn some stuff.
+Even some experienced steppers might learn a few things they never considered.

 [Stargroup/CosmoVibe's website](
 http://www.cosmovibe.com/ncguide/)

-I hope to add more websites in the future if any more are made, but at current we only have this one.

-### Other Languages

 There is a massive multi-part guide to charting in Chinese by XingRen over on their bilibili account.
 He goes in depth on a lot of aspects and actively talks about what other charters in the community do to push the meta and how to build your own style among other things.
+The link in question is to part 1 of the guide, the rest of the parts are on his account.

 [Xingren's Chinese charting guide](https://www.bilibili.com/read/cv12822939?spm_id_from=333.999.0.0)